mlowasp/sproxy/README.md

 curl --socks5 127.0.0.1:1080 -U username:password http://ip-api.com
 ```

-You can use SPROXY with other tools, such as wpscan:
+Some tools can't be used with proxychains, but you can use SPROXY instead.
+Here is an example using wpscan:

 ```
-wpscan -v --proxy socks5://127.0.0.1:1080 --url http://target.tld
+wpscan -v --proxy socks5://127.0.0.1:1080 --proxy-auth username:password --url http://target.tld
 ```